A stochastic Burgers equation from a class of microscopic interactions: Introduction

-However, when $\gamma = 1/2$, a critical value, we prove (Theorem \ref{th kpz scaling}) that limit points of $\Y^{n,\gamma}_t$ solve a martingale problem, also with homogenized constants, which interprets the stochastic Burgers equation, namely the non-linear term in \eqref{conservative_eqn} is understood in terms of a certain Cauchy limit of a function of the fluctuation field acting on an approximation of a point mass as the approximation becomes more refined.
-In this context, we note \cite{Assing} further clarifies the limit point found starting from the invariant state $\nu_\rho$ with respect to the simple exclusion process.
-Also, we note another martingale problem was given with respect to the Burgers equation in \cite{Assing_martingale}.
+However, when $\gamma= 1/2$, a critical value, we prove (Theorem~\ref {th kpz scaling}) that limit points of $\Y^{n,\gamma}_t$ satisfy a martingale formulation, which we dub as an ``energy'' formulation (cf. Theorem~\ref{th kpz scaling}), also with homogenized constants, which interprets the stochastic Burgers equation: Namely, the nonlinear term in \eqref {conservative_eqn} is understood in terms of a certain Cauchy limit of a function of the fluctuation field acting on an approximation of a point mass as the approximation becomes more refined.
+We remark, however, with respect to simple exclusion processes, convergence of $\Y^{n,\gamma}_t$ to a unique limit when $\gamma=1/2$ is already known, and this limit is understood in the ``Cole--Hopf'' sense as mentioned above \cite{BG}.
+Therefore, our results imply that the ``Cole--Hopf'' limit of the fluctuation field satisfies also our ``energy'' formulation.
+In this context, we note \cite{Assing} further clarifies the ``energy'' formulation of the simple exclusion limit starting from the invariant state $\nu_\rho$ (cf. point $2$ of Remark~\ref{kpz_remark}).
+Also, we note another martingale formulation was given with respect to the Burgers equation in \cite{Assingmartingale}.